 The character of a thief-turned-hero is almost tailor-made for Rudd, who was part of the character's development and the scriptwriting after the project went separate ways from Edgar Wright.

-Scott Lang possesses the kind of charming street smarts that we'd expect from someone like Danny Ocean, capped off with a redemption tale that's typical for roguish Marvel heroes.
-With that, he eventually evolves into the secret MVP of the Marvel Cinematic Universe.
+Scott Lang possesses the kind of charming street-smarts that we'd expect from someone like Danny Ocean, capped off with a redemption tale that's typical for roguish Marvel heroes.

 3. I Love You, Man (2009)

 I Love You, Man is Paul Rudd's best turn as leading man.
-In this bromantic comedy, Rudd plays real estate agent Peter who proposes to his girlfriend Zooey (Rashida Jones) but realizes he has no guy friends to tell the news.
+In this bromantic comedy, Rudd plays real estate agent Peter who proposes to his girlfriend Zooey (played by Rashida Jones) but realizes he has no guy friends to tell the news.

-He eventually finds Sydney (Jason Segel), leading to a fun and messy friendship—and a rapport that becomes the heart of the movie.
+He eventually finds Sydney (played by Jason Segel), leading to a fun and messy friendship with a rapport that becomes the heart of the movie.

-As the straight man, Rudd knows when it's time to turn on the charm or unleash his outrageous side, and for all the "romance versus bromance" comedy movies out there, I Love You, Man is the most adorable.
+As the straight man, Paul Rudd always knows when it's time to turn on the charm or unleash his outrageous side.
+And among all the best "romance versus bromance" comedy movies out there, I Love You, Man is easily the most adorable.

 2. Avengers: Endgame (2019)

-As of this writing, Paul Rudd has appeared in four MCU films as Ant-Man.
-But the best one of the bunch—the one where he had the most gravitas—is still the epic, record-breaking blockbuster Avengers: Endgame.
+Paul Rudd has appeared in a handful of MCU films as Ant-Man, but the best one of the bunch—the one where he had the most gravitas—remains the epic, record-breaking blockbuster Avengers: Endgame.

 Plus, he brings a lot of fun to a film that's pretty bleak overall, and he has an emotional reunion with his now-grown-up Abby.
 A true MVP.